RocketChat/Rocket.Chat.Embedded.armhf/README.md

 # armhf deployment support for Rocket.Chat  (Raspberry Pi and compatible servers)

-Files for deploying Rocket.Chat on ARMHF (32 bit) SoC systems and servers.
+DevOps for deploying Rocket.Chat 1.0+ on ARMHF (32 bit) SoC systems and servers.

 Including:
 * snap suitable for installation on Raspberry Pi
 * docker (possibly kubernetes) support